plotti/2000kcal/PITCHME.md

 #HSLIDE
 ## EXAMPLE of a 2kcal Pack SUMMARY
-    Calories: 276+ 253 + 223 + 1280 = 2032 --> We could say the goal is met
+    Calories: 276+ 253 + 223 + 1280 = 2032
-    Nutritional values: 191g Carbs, 84g Fat, 87g Protein --> We overate on carbs and fat, but did not eat enough protein.
-(If there were stars I would rate this pack only 3/5 stars because those conditions are not met)
+    Nutritional values: 191g Carbs, 84g Fat, 87g
     Cost: 3 CHF + 6.40 CHF+ 0.55 CHF + 5 CHF = 14.95 CHF

+- We could say the caloric goal is met
+- We over-ate on carbs and fat, but did not eat Protein enough protein.
+- We only spend 15CHF this day.
+- If there were stars I would rate this pack only 3/5 stars because those conditions are not met)

 #HSLIDE
 ## EVALUATION